DoubleSpout/ccap/readme.md

    if you don't want to update gcc version, ccap package Compiled file is in folder `release`, just download it and copy it to your `node_modules`.

-   if you are chinese, please use `cnpm` to install ccap like this
+   if you are in China (and behind the GWF), please use `cnpm` to install ccap like this

    1.npm install cnpm -g --registry=https://registry.npm.taobao.org